 Salaried Employee’s Allowable Motor Vehicle Expenses

-As a salaried employee, you may be able to claim certain employment expenses on your income tax and benefit return if, under the contract of employment, you had to pay for the expenses in question.
-This contract of employment does not have to be in writing, but you and your employer must agree to the terms and understand what is expected.
+As a salaried employee, you may be able to claim certain employment expenses on your income taxes and receive a return if you had to pay for those expenses under the contract of your employment.
+This employment contract does not have to be in writing, but you and your employer must agree to the terms and understand what is expected.

 The types of deductible and allowable expenses are very similar to those for self-employed individuals.
-As previously mentioned, a portion of your total expenses incurred in regard to our passenger vehicle that you may claim will be proportional to the total kilometers driven for business vs personal use of the passenger vehicle.
+As previously mentioned, a portion of your total expenses incurred when conducting business using your personal vehicle that you may claim will be proportional to the total kilometers driven for business vs. personal use of the passenger vehicle.

 Company Reimbursement Using AAR (Automobile Allowance Rate)

-As a salaried individual, you may be reimbursed by your employer for any expenses incurred regarding the use of your personal car for work.
-When you do get reimbursements, make sure it’s included in your employment contract and follows the CRA automobile allowance rates for 2019.
+As a salaried individual, your employer may reimburse you for any expenses incurred when using your personal car for work.
+When you do get your reimbursements, make sure they are included in your employment contract and follow the CRA automobile allowance rates for 2022.

-Whether you’re self-employed or an employee, no matter what deductibles you’re eligible to claim back, everyone is required to keep and provide factual support to prove that the miles you listed were driven for business reasons.
-The CRA requires you to document your business miles in detail to qualify for motor vehicle deductions.
+Whether you’re self-employed or an employee, no matter what deductibles you’re eligible to claim back, you are required to keep and provide factual support to prove that the kilometers you listed were driven for business reasons.
+The CRA requires you to document your business kilometers in detail to qualify for motor vehicle deductions.

-According to the CRA website, the best way to support the use of a vehicle is an accurate logbook of business travel maintained for the entire year showing for each business trip, the destination, the reason for the trip, and the distance covered.
-This is what has come to be known as the CRA Mileage logbook.
+According to the CRA website, the best way to support the use of a vehicle is an accurate digital logbook of business travel maintained for the entire year showing each business trip, the destination, the reason for the trip, and the distance covered.

-As mentioned above, to make the claim, a log of total kilometers driven, and the kilometers driven to earn business must be kept.
+As mentioned above, to make a claim, you must keep a log containing both the total kilometers driven and the kilometers driven solely for business purposes.
 In addition, the deductible expenses must be reasonable and backed by receipts.
-Furthermore, for any motor vehicle changes, the dates of the changes, as well as the odometer readings for the corresponding transactions, must be recorded.

-Although CRA log is a good way to keep all your records straight for the year so come tax time you’re ready to maximize your deductions and save your business money, it can become a very tedious and time-consuming process that bogs you down, especially if you’re a self-employed busy individual or a large company tracking your employee business kilometers.
-The manual kilometer tracking and monitoring through logbooks can get tiresome, prone to errors, and simply not scalable.
+Although a pen-and-paper CRA log is a good way to keep all your records straight for the year, it can become a very tedious and time-consuming process that can bog you down.
+This is especially so if you’re a busy self-employed individual or a large company tracking your employee’s business kilometers.
+Manual kilometer tracking and monitoring through logbooks can get tiresome, be prone to errors, and is simply not scalable.

-Automated tracking is very popular thanks to tech advancements and the myriad benefits over manual tracking.
-Most automated tracking solutions are basically smartphone apps like TripLog, often with cloud backup and web dashboard access.
-There are quite a few in the market, carrying in the number of features, personalization capability, integrations to accounting software, user-friendliness, enterprise plan, etc. Depending on your needs you can cherry-pick the app that is right for you and/or your business.
+Automatic mileage/kilometer tracking is very popular thanks to recent advancements in technology, and the benefits over manual tracking are numerous.
+Most automated tracking solutions are smartphone apps like TripLog, often with cloud backup and web dashboard access.

 Accuracy & CRA Compliance

-Bluetooth tracking, iBeacon, GPS and other technologies have enabled fast and accurate tracking that a manual log cannot beat.
-Humans are prone to errors in tracking logs using logbooks and tracking down all expense receipts.
-Especially for small business owners, freelancers, and the gig economy leaders.
+Bluetooth tracking, iBeacons, GPS, and other technologies have enabled fast and accurate tracking that a manual log cannot beat.
+Humans are prone to errors in tracking logs using logbooks and hoarding expense receipts, especially for small business owners, freelancers, and gig economy leaders.

 Savings: Time & Money

-Be it money or time, smartphone apps can get you so much more savings.
-Simplified and automatic tracking saves you time.
-Accurate and complete CRA-compliant records of all your business kilometers ensure you maximize your tax deductions and savings.
+Smartphone apps can get you so much more savings, whether through money or time.
+Simplified and automatic tracking saves you time, and accurate and complete CRA-compliant records of all your business kilometers ensure you maximize your tax deductions and savings.

-In addition, some advanced mileage tracking apps have integrations to accounting software that saves you time.
+In addition, some advanced mileage/kilometer tracking apps have integrations with accounting software that can save you even more time.
 No need to keep separate records for your car and your accounting software.
-These integrations not only save time and money but also improves better communication with you and your accountant, which is a huge boon by itself.

 Transparency – Inflated Employee Estimates

-A lot of smartphone mileage tracking apps have enterprise solutions for mileage reimbursement purposes.
-These apps take the guesswork and verification process out and bring in more transparency to the process through automated tracking technologies and map verified locations.
-This not only saves the company from potential fraud leading to more savings in terms of time and money.
+Many smartphone mileage/kilometer tracking apps have enterprise solutions for mileage reimbursement purposes.
+These apps take the guesswork and verification process out and bring more transparency to the process through automatic tracking technologies and map-verified locations.
+This saves the company from potential fraud, leading to more savings in terms of time and money.